Rain threatens one-day international return in Karachi | Devdiscourse

 The tour was stalled after SLC received threats of possible terror attacks on their team in Pakistan before getting the all-clear last week.
 The remaining two ODIs will be played in Karachi on Sunday and Wednesday.

 Sri Lanka will also play three Twenty20 internationals in Lahore on October 5, 7 and 9.
-AFP BS
+(AFP) BS APA APA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)